sarmad-21/nba_predictive_model/README.md

 This script handles the web scraping of NBA monthly game schedules and box scores from Basketball-Reference.
 In this script I have used the liibraries PlayWright and BeatuifulSoup for web scraping.

 #### Key Components:
 - **Playwright**: Playwright opens the Hoops Reference website automating the process of opening the monthly schedule pages from the 2009 - 2010 season to the 2023 - 2024 season.
-Playwright then gathers all the urls and then navigates to the box score page for each game before proceesing with data scraping.
+Playwright then gathers all the urls and then navigates to the box score page for each game before proccesing with data scraping.
 - **BeautifulSoup**: BeatifulSoup parses the HTML content to extract the games schedules and the box scores scraping data such as the teams, scores, team statistics, player statistics, etc.
 - **Data Storage**: After the data is scraped the monthly schedule HTML files are stored in the `nba_data/monthly_schedule` directory and the box scores HTML files are stored in the `nba_data/scores` directory.